What’s New in 2026

 Employers must give employees under 16 a 30-minute break after every 5 consecutive hours of work.

-The North Carolina Wage and Hour Act restricts the working activities and working hours of employees aged 14 to 17 years old.
+The North Carolina Wage and Hour Act restricts the activities and hours of work for employees aged 14 to 17.

-Failure to follow the laws around youth employment in North Carolina may result in civil penalties of up to $500 for first violations and up to $1,000 for subsequent violations.
+Failure to comply with North Carolina youth employment laws may result in civil penalties of up to $500 for first violations and up to $1,000 for subsequent violations.

 When school is in sessionCan work up to 3 hours a day outside school hours, up to a maximum of 18 hours a weekNo limitations